MicrosoftDocs/winrt-api/windows.ui.viewmanagement/applicationviewconsolidatedeventargs.md

 ## -remarks
 Your app receives this class in its [Consolidated](applicationview_consolidated.md) event handler.

-> [!NOTE]
-> : This class is not agile, which means that you need to consider its threading model and marshaling behavior.
-For more info, see [Threading and Marshaling (C++/CX)](http://msdn.microsoft.com/en-us/library/windows/apps/hh771042.aspx).

 ### Version history

 | Windows version | SDK version | Value added |